General Education & Academic Affairs

 General Education Goals

-While there are no programs designed for transfer to senior institutions that require a minimum ACT score for admission, the following is a guide for placement in most general education courses at MCC:
+While there are no programs designed for transfer to senior institutions that require a minimum ACT score for admission, the following is a guide for placement in most Academic courses at MCC:

 - Score a 70 or higher on the ACCUPLACER Reading Section;